Paz Buttedahl: Career

 In 1998, Buttedahl launched VIA Vancouver Institute for the Americas, a Global Education arm at UBC operating in partnership with the Vancouver Institute Lectures program, to support research on Human Resources Development and Training Programs for worldwide implementations.
 VIA Vancouver Institute for the Americas assisted programs under the umbrella of UNESCO and CIDA, and it also participated in large multinational Educational Reform implementations.

 After the death of Knute, she began to work on the evolution of VIA's own creative projects centered in women in development, and took an academic position in Victoria BC at Royal Roads University, where she went on to launch a master's program centered on peace building and governance.
-While working in Victoria, she met and married John K. Park.
+While working in Victoria, she met and married her third and last husband, John K. Park.

 Legacy

 In addition to her global public speaking engagements and conference appearances, Buttedahl also devoted her time to mentoring her interns and young consultants working on international development projects around the world.
 Her extensive research and written contributions were also noteworthy.
 She made a considerable impact on Royal Roads University when she, as President of the RRU Faculty Association, led the association to unionize in March 2006, and through that won a first collective agreement at the end of that month.
 As a testament to her remarkable career and her deep engagement in faculty association affairs, the Confederation of University Faculty Associations of British Columbia (CUFA/BC) established an award in her name - the "Paz Buttedahl Career Achievement Award in Academia", given every year at CUFA/BCs Academic of the Year recognition ceremony.